Facebook iconWhat is MVP and How to Build One in 6 Steps

 What is a Minimum Viable Product?

-An MVP in software development is the most fundamental version of a product, including only the core features essential to its functionality.
-The primary goal of an MVP is to gather valuable market feedback to refine and develop the product further, ultimately finding a product-market fit.
+An MVP in software development is the most focused version of a product, containing only the core features required to deliver its primary value.
+The goal of an MVP is not just launch speed, but structured learning — gathering real market feedback to move toward product-market fit.

 How to Build an MVP